-The MT-1/WT3's electronic standard is calibrated using a primary standard traceable to NIST and comes with a complete calibration report certifying measurement accuracy on both Wh and VARh scales over its entire operating range.
-Accuracy test on MT-1/WT3 can be conducted in your own laboratory using:
+The MT-1/WT1's electronic standard is calibrated using a primary standard traceable to NIST and comes with a complete calibration report certifying measurement accuracy on both Wh and VARh scales over its entire operating range.
+Accuracy tests on MT-1/WT1 can be conducted in your own laboratory using:

 - An electronic reference standard traceable to NIST.
-The electronic standard must have at least one isolated current input port of a minimum capacity of 50 A with auto ranging capability and a typical precision of 0.01% or better. - A laboratory-stabilized and -isolated AC power source with fundamental waveform selectable 120 V or 240 V, 60 Hz, rated at least 150 VA. - The Accuracy Test Kit (ATK-3) for three-phase testers.
+The electronic standard must have at least one isolated current input port of a minimum capacity of 50 A with autoranging capability and a typical precision of 0.01% or better. - A laboratory-stabilized and -isolated AC power source with fundamental waveform selectable 120 V or 240 V, 60 Hz, rated at least 150 VA. - The Accuracy Testing Kit (ATK-4) for single-phase testers.

-For more information on the socket accuracy test please refer to the ATK and Probewell Connect for WT series documentations.
+For more information on the socket accuracy test, please refer to the ATK and Probewell Connect for WT series documentation.